 We offer two types of cold cap therapy at the Dubin Breast Center:

-For more information on cold cap therapy, please call Stephanie Roldan, Practice Manager of the Dubin Breast Center, at 212-241-3776, or Katherine Fitzpatrick, Assistant Nurse Manager of the Dubin Breast Center, at 212-241-3760.
+For more information on cold cap therapy, please call Stephanie Roldan, Practice Manager, at 212-241-3776, or Katherine Fitzpatrick, Assistant Nurse Manager, at 212-241-3760.